Skip to main content

 Grocery shopping

 Teens have been food shopping with you many times, but they aren’t necessarily focused on the process.
-Once the stash you sent is gone, your teen will need to head to the food store.
+Once the stash you sent is gone, your teen will need to head to the local food store.
 Teach teens how to pick out good produce and meat.
-Make sure they understand the importance of checking expiration dates before purchasing, as well as checking the packaging is intact.
-Introduce teens to the saving power of sales and coupons.
+Make sure they understand the importance of checking expiration dates before purchasing, as well as making sure the packaging is intact.
+Introduce teens to the saving power of sales and coupons too.

 Car essentials